Calls blur on the element.

 This method waits for actionability checks, then focuses the element and selects all its text content.

-If the element is inside the <label>
+If the element is inside the <label> element that has an associated

 control, focuses and selects text in